jlmuldoon/air-photo-index/digitizing_air_photo_footprints.md

     * Relevant topop maps
 1. Set Project Projection
     * Open the Project Properties (Project menu → Project Properties)
-    * Set the Coordinate Reference System to California Albers (EPSG:3310)
+    * Set the Coordinate Reference System to WGS84 (EPSG:4326).
+This is the projection for the geojson files.
+You may need to change it to "Popular Mercator" (EPSG:3857) if you decide to work with a web service for your background layer.

 ### Digitizing the Boundary: